Skip to content

 ABOUT

-Dr Michael Spooner is a Melbourne based designer, writer, curator and teacher within the discipline of architecture.
-He holds a Bachelor of Architecture (1st hons) and PhD (by project) from RMIT University where he is a lecturer in the School of Architecture & Urban Design.
+Dr Michael Spooner is a Melbourne-based designer, writer, curator, and teacher in the discipline of architecture.
+He is a Senior Lecturer in the School of Architecture & Urban Design, RMIT University.

-Michael has 15 years experience in architectural education.
-He is the coordinator of first year architecture design and communication, supervises Bachelor of Architectural Design and Master of Architecture design studios, graduate thesis projects and PhD candidates.
+Michael has over 15 years of experience contributing to architectural education in Australia.
+He is the co-cordinator of the RMIT Bachelor of Architectural Design design studio program (2025-), and Reflective Practice course (2022-) He was the coordinator of the Bachelor first-year design course from 2014-2024.
+He supervises Bachelor of Architectural Design and Master of Architecture design studios, graduate thesis ‘Major Projects’, and PhD (by project) candidates.

-His research is focused through the implementation of innovative pedagogical models that confront design problems through speculative architectural propositions.
-Emphasis is given to the exploration of ficto-critical methodologies that advance alternative architectural histories.
+His research focuses on implementing innovative pedagogical models that confront design through speculative architectural propositions, with particular emphasis on exploring ficto-critical methodologies and alternative architectural histories.

 CONTACT: michael.spooner@rmit.edu.au